Woman in stolen car with suspected cocaine charged

 Judge Brett Olmstead allowed Corrina Al-Howani, 36, to be released on her own recognizance after arraigning her on charges of possession with intent to deliver cocaine and possession of a stolen vehicle.

-A Champaign police report said on Thursday, officers received an alert about a stolen vehicle and when they tried to stop it, it pulled away from them in a dangerous manner, prompting police to end the pursuit.
+A Champaign police report said that on Thursday, officers received an alert about a stolen vehicle, and when they tried to stop it, it pulled away from them in a dangerous manner, prompting police to end the pursuit.
 However, they kept looking for the car and eventually stopped it.

 A search of Al-Howani turned up about 14 grams of suspected cocaine in multiple bags.
 She admitted to police she was on her way to deliver the cocaine to someone else but said she did not know the car was stolen.